sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 ##### Show CLI command

-Show command should be extended in order to add "nvgre" alias
+Show command should be extended in order to add "nvgre" alias:

 ```
 admin@sonic:~$ show nvgre --help